Hell in a Cell (2020): Storylines

-At Payback, Bayley and Sasha Banks lost the WWE Women's Tag Team Championship.
-On the following SmackDown, they were unsuccessful in regaining the title.
-Following the match, Bayley turned on and brutalized Sasha Banks, disbanding their team in the process.
-After Bayley retained her SmackDown Women's Championship via disqualification at Clash of Champions, Banks appeared and attacked Bayley with a steel chair.
+Following WrestleMania 36 in April, which saw Bayley retain her SmackDown Women's Championship in a fatal five-way elimination match involving Sasha Banks at Night 2 of the event, Banks and Bayley would begain teasing a potential feud between the two, with the emphasis being put on the narrative that Banks is the reason for Bayley's success and Bayley is responsible for Banks' losses.
+Despite the brewing dispute, Banks and Bayley managed to win the WWE Women's Tag Team Championship in June, and Banks managed to win the Raw Women's Championship in July.
+However, they lost the titles at Payback and SummerSlam, respectively.
+After failing to win the WWE Women's Tag Team Championship in a rematch on the following SmackDown, Bayley turned on and brutalized Banks, disbanding their team in the process.
+After Bayley retained the SmackDown Women's Championship via disqualification at Clash of Champions, Banks appeared and attacked Bayley with a steel chair.
 On the following SmackDown, Banks challenged Bayley for the title on the following week's episode.
 Banks won the ensuing match via disqualification after Bayley attacked her with a steel chair.
 In a backstage segment, Banks challenged Bayley to another championship match at Hell in a Cell inside the eponymous structure, which was confirmed the next day.

 In May, Jeff Hardy was involved in a rivalry with Sheamus, which saw the latter attempt to exploit Hardy's past issues with alcohol.
 During a segment on the May 29 episode of SmackDown, Sheamus framed Hardy, who was arrested after allegedly crashing his car into Elias while under the influence.
 This also took Elias out of action for five months.
 Hardy and Elias were later drafted to the Raw brand in the 2020 WWE Draft on the October 12 episode of Raw, where Elias returned and attacked Hardy, costing him his match, believing that Hardy was not framed and had actually hit him with his car.
 The following week, after Elias' musical segment, Hardy (who was disguised as one of Elias' band members) attempted to attack Elias, who managed to escape.
 In a backstage interview, Elias challenged Hardy to a match at Hell in a Cell that was made official.